Azure/ausgovcaf-cloudsoe/docs/README.md

 We hope that future development of the CloudSOE project will be ✨community-driven✨.
 We can think of a number of enhancements that would improve the utility of the solution, such as:

 - Simplify the setup process
-- Test/build Azure Arc for on-premises and other cloud management
 - Add Linux support
 - Move to policy-based setting enforcement (i.e. not just audit)
 - ESLZ integration